 - The Short Course Usually conducted twice yearly, 6 months apart.
-This is the entryway to the ongoing portions of Kairos, called 'Continuing Ministry'.
-Continuing Ministry consists of: - The Instructional Reunion A one-day workshop that teaches and trains how to participate in the heart of Kairos, Prayer and Share. - Prayer and Share A regular, structured small group gathering for Kairos graduates, typically lasting one hour and a half or less.
-This is the central core of Kairos, encouraging ongoing accountability with other Kairos graduates that brings change in inmate behaviour. - The 1 or 2 Day Retreat Held in between Short Courses and open to all Kairos Graduates. - Journey Program Regular meetings (weekly, fortnightly or monthly, depending on each particular Centre) of about 2-3 hours - held in-between Short Courses and open to all Kairos graduates who may invite a limited number of non-Kairos graduates.
+This is the entryway to the ongoing portions of the 'Continuing Ministry' which consists of: - The Instructional Reunion A one-day workshop that teaches and trains how to participate in the heart of Kairos, Prayer and Share small groups. - Prayer and Share A regular, structured small group gathering for Kairos graduates, typically lasting one and a half hours or less.
+This is the central core of Kairos, encouraging ongoing accountability with other Kairos graduates that brings change in inmate behaviour. - The 1- or 2-Day Retreat Held in between Short Courses and open to all Kairos Graduates to reenforce the Kairos ethos. - Journey Program Regular meetings (weekly, fortnightly or monthly, depending on each particular Centre) of about 2-3 hours held in-between Short Courses and open to all Kairos graduates who may invite a limited number of non-Kairos graduates.

-You, as Chaplains, are the connecting link between Kairos and the Centre for all aspects of its ministry.
+Prison Management working through your Chaplains, is the connecting link between Kairos and the Centre for all aspects of its ministry.
 Each Centre has a Kairos Regional Committee to run and manage its ministry.
-One of its members is assigned as Centre Liaison between the Regional Committee and you and the Centre communicating on a regular basis.
+One of its members is assigned as Centre Liaison between the Regional Committee and the Management/Chaplain, communicating on a regular basis.